-Specialised Goods Vehicle Counts (a survey of HGVs and specific details about them e.g. body type, size etc.) in Dumfries and Ayr also identified a significant volume of port-related traffic (estimated to be around 35%), as well as other important freight flows directly supporting the economy of the South West of Scotland.
+Specialised Goods Vehicle Counts (a record of HGVs and specific details about them) in Dumfries and Ayr also identified a significant volume of port-related traffic (estimated to be around 35%), as well as other important freight flows directly supporting the economy of the South West of Scotland.
 Based on observations and valuations of the type of goods being transported, approximately £26 million worth of goods per day is estimated to use the A75 East of Dumfries, £20 million on the A75 West of Dumfries with approximately £10 million moving on the A77 south of Ayr.